 What is the fastest a human can run?
-See this list of 100m World Records, which tells us who is the fastest over 100m.
-This does not tell us who ran at the fastest speed, just who had the best average speed over that distance.
+See this list of 100m World Records, which tells us who is the fastest over the 100m distance.
+However, this does not tell us who ran at the fastest speed, just who had the best average speed over that distance.

 Although you would expect that over a distance of 200m the runner will slow down after achieving top speed somewhere in the first 100m, Usain Bolt's 200m world record time of 19.19 seconds works out to be an average speed of 10.42, practically the same average speed as for his 100m world record run.
 This is because the sprinters start from a stationary position and some time is taken up in accelerating up to top speed.
 In the 200m, the second 100m is covered with a running start.
 Over the 400m distance, the athlete continues to fatigue, and the average running speed over this distance is of course lower.
 Michael Johnson's WR time of 43.18 sec for the 400 meters gives a slower average time as expected, 9.3 meters/sec or 33.3 km/hr.